banshee/eosfaq/README.md

 # James Moore's EOS developer notes

+This is definitely a work in progress, and at this point is really just notes to myself.
+If you find it useful, that's wonderful.

 ## What version of EOS does this cover?

 FAQ Updated Sun Oct 14 09:49:32 PDT 2018